joshtemple/lkml/README.md

 }
 ```

+`lkml.dump` does not allow control over the formatting of the serialized LookML and will use my opinionated style for the resulting LookML.
+If you want to play with the formatting, take a look at the `DictParser` class, which is used to generate a parse tree from the parsed Python dictionary and contains assumptions about how whitespace is generated.

 ### Parsing LookML from the command line

 At the command line, `lkml` accepts a single positional argument: the path to the LookML file to parse.
 It returns the parsed result to `stdout` as a JSON string.